wkgcass/vproxy/doc/how-to-use.md

 add server s0 to server-group sg0 address 127.0.0.1:12345 weight 10
 ```

-and save it, perhaps you can save it into `~/vproxy.conf`.
+and save it, you may save it into `~/vproxy.conf`.

 Start the application via `vproxy.app.Main`